armin-reichert/pacman-javafx/README.md

 ### With Java runtime 18+ installed on your computer (Windows):

-- Download the executable jar file `pacman-ui-fx-1.0-shaded.jar` from the [release folder](https://github.com/armin-reichert/pacman-javafx/releases).
+- Download `pacman-ui-fx-2d-1.0-shaded.jar` from the [release folder](https://github.com/armin-reichert/pacman-javafx/releases).
 Start the application by double-clicking this file in the file explorer.

 ### Without locally installed Java runtime (Windows):
-- Download the zip file `pacman-ui-fx-jlink-1.0-jlink.zip` from the release folder.
+- Download `pacman-ui-fx-2d-jlink-1.0-jlink.zip` from the release folder.
 Extract it somewhere and execute file `run.cmd` in folder `bin`.

 ## How to run the 2D+3D version

 ### With Java runtime 18+ installed on your computer (Windows):

-- Download the executable jar file `pacman-ui-fx-3d-1.0-shaded.jar` from the [release folder](https://github.com/armin-reichert/pacman-javafx/releases).
+- Download `pacman-ui-fx-3d-1.0-shaded.jar` from the [release folder](https://github.com/armin-reichert/pacman-javafx/releases).
 Start the application by double-clicking this file in the file explorer.

 ### Without locally installed Java runtime (Windows):
-- Download the zip file `pacman-ui-fx-3d-jlink-1.0-jlink.zip` from the release folder.
+- Download `pacman-ui-fx-3d-jlink-1.0-jlink.zip` from the release folder.
 Extract it somewhere and execute file `run.cmd` in folder `bin`.

 Any help in creating executables for Mac-OS and Linux is appreciated!